• Skip to primary navigation

 Remove the chicken and set it aside.

-Add the browned chicken back into the pan (photo 4).
+Adding the chicken back into the pan for preparing pollo alla Romana.

 Helpful tips